Scotch tape: History

+Scotch tape become a cultural touchstone during the Great Depression, representing a desire to save money by repairing everyday items.
+Over the decades, it has come to represent the idea of "repair consumerism," where the average consumer can repair items they've purchased instead of replacing them.

 Trade names

-Although it is a trademark and a brand name, Scotch tape is sometimes used as a generic term.
+Although Scotch is a trademark and a brand name, Scotch tape is sometimes used as a generic term, in a similar manner to Sellotape in several other countries.
 The Scotch brand includes many different constructions (backings, adhesives, etc.) and colors of tape.

 The use of the term Scotch in the name was a pejorative meaning "parsimonious" in the 1920s and 1930s.
 The brand name Scotch came about around 1925 while Richard Drew was testing his first masking tape to determine how much adhesive he needed to add.
-The bodyshop painter became frustrated with the sample masking tape and exclaimed, "Take this tape back to those Scotch bosses of yours and tell them to put more adhesive on it!"
+The body shop painter became frustrated with the sample masking tape and exclaimed, "Take this tape back to those Scotch bosses of yours and tell them to put more adhesive on it!"
 The name was soon applied to the entire line of 3M tapes.

 Scotty McTape, a kilt-wearing cartoon boy, was the brand's mascot for two decades, first appearing in 1944.
 The familiar tartan design, a take on the well-known Wallace tartan, was introduced in 1945.

 The Scotch brand, Scotch Tape and Magic Tape are registered trademarks of 3M.
 Besides using Scotch as a prefix in its brand names (Scotchgard, Scotchlite, and Scotch-Brite), the company also used the Scotch name for its (mainly professional) audiovisual magnetic tape products, until the early 1990s when the tapes were branded solely with the 3M logo.
 In 1996, 3M exited the magnetic tape business, selling its assets to Quantegy (which is a spin-off of Ampex).

 In the late 1960s, the Scotch theme was also applied to 3M's all-weather polyurethane Tartan track and the company's artificial grass, Tartan Turf.

 Magic tape

-Magic Tape, also known as Magic Transparent Tape, is a brand within the Scotch Tape family of adhesive tapes made by 3M, sold in distinctive plaid packaging.
+Magic tape, also known as Magic transparent tape, is a brand within the Scotch tape family of adhesive tapes made by 3M, sold in distinctive plaid packaging.

 Invented and introduced in 1961, it is the original matte finish tape.
-It appears frosty on the roll, yet is invisible on paper.
+It appears frosty on the roll yet is invisible on paper.
 This quality makes it popular for gift-wrapping.

-Magic Tape can be written upon with pen, pencil, or marker; comes in permanent and removable varieties; and resists drying out and yellowing.
+Magic tape can be written upon with pen, pencil, or marker; comes in permanent and removable varieties; and resists drying out and yellowing.

 In Japan, "Magic Tape" is a trademark of Kuraray for a hook-and-loop fastener system similar to Velcro.
-Instead the katakana version of the word Mending Tape is used, i.e., メンディングテープ, along with the familiar green and yellow tartan branding.
+Instead, the katakana version of the word Mending Tape is used, i.e., メンディングテープ, along with the familiar green and yellow tartan branding.

+Magnetic tape

+In 1964, Scotch released their "Dynarange" brand of magnetic tape used in reel-to-reel audio tape recording.
+The company branched out to produce tapes for computer storage, cassette tapes and similar roles.